Pruchna: History

 After World War I, the fall of Austria-Hungary, the Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, it became a part of Poland.
-It was then annexed by Nazi Germany at the beginning of World War II.
+It was then occupied and annexed by Nazi Germany at the beginning of World War II.
+A local Polish police officer was murdered by the Russians in the Katyn massacre in 1940.
 After the war it was restored to Poland.

 In 1945 a Catholic Saint Anne church was almost completely destroyed, and it had to be rebuilt.
 There is also a Lutheran Resurrection of the Lord Church, and a memorial to soldiers of the Red Army fallen in Pruchna in the last months of World War II.

 Geography

 Pruchna lies in the southern part of Poland, approximately 8 km south-west of the nearest town, Strumień, 14 km north of the county seat, Cieszyn, 26 km west of Bielsko-Biała, 50 km south-west of the regional capital Katowice, and 6 km east of the border with the Czech Republic.

 The village is situated near the geographical border between Ostrava Basin in the west and Oświęcim Basin in the east, between roughly 260-280 m above sea level, 20 km north-west of the Silesian Beskids.
 It also straddles over the border between watersheds of Odra (through Olza to the west) and Vistula (through Knajka to the east); The largest stretch of forest, called Badula, is located in the south-east part of the village.